visus-io/cuid.net/README.md

 ```
 ## Performance

-cuid.net was written to be as fast as possible (though there is still room for improvement).
+cuid.net was written to be as fast as possible.
 The baseline is measured against that of `Guid`.

 ``` ini
 BenchmarkDotNet=v0.13.2, OS=Windows 11 (10.0.22621.963)